Speed (Billy Idol song): Background

 "Speed" was composed and recorded in a short time in Los Angeles with the support of an uncredited band, possibly completed with drummer Mark Schulman and bassist Larry Seymour (live members by that time).
 The song is based on a similar drum tempo and guitar riff that was the basis for Idol's "Rebel Yell" hit (1983), following the same formula in terms of feeling.

 Release and promotion

 Arista Records released "Speed" on 7-inch vinyl, CD, and cassette in the United Kingdom on 30 August 1994.
-The single includes three different versions of "Speed" and a live acoustic version of "Rebel Yell" (until then unreleased) accompanying the lead song only on the UK CD single release.
-In 2008, "Speed" was included in the compilation album The Very Best of Billy Idol: Idolize Yourself.
+The single includes three different versions of the song and a live acoustic version of "Rebel Yell" (until then unreleased) only on the UK CD single release.
 The single was promoted with a music video that mixed some of the most vibrant scenes of the film along with a fictional live performance of Billy Idol, Steve Stevens and the rest of their rock band.

-Reception

-On the US Billboard Album Rock Tracks chart, "Speed" peaked number 38 on 23 July 1994.
+On the US Billboard Album Rock Tracks chart, "Speed" peaked at number 38 on 23 July 1994.
 On the UK Singles Chart, it reached number 47 on 9 October that year, becoming Idol's last charting single in the UK.
+In 2008, the song was included in the compilation album The Very Best of Billy Idol: Idolize Yourself.

+Critical reception

+Upon its release, Alan Jones from Music Week wrote that "this is a fairly bland Idol single which breezes along with the speed but none of the style of 'Rebel Yell'."
+David Quantick of NME described "Speed" as "an appropriately silly song" and "a great theme for a bloke who keeps coming off his bike".
+He added that the single includes a "hilariously pointless instrumental version" and an "acoustic version" of "Rebel Yell" with "loads of electric guitars on it and one acoustic guitar". uDiscoverMusic writer Tim Peacock described the song as "a chugging punk anthem with a suitably explosive chorus" and that it "represented a vintage return to form for Billy Idol" after Cyberpunk.